Unlock the Benefits of Computer Vision without Breaching the GDPR - A Guide to Protecting Personal Data

 Communicate new functions for CCTV to workers.
 Be transparent that in the event of an accident, you might have to identify people within the video, particularly where a regulator is involved in an investigation.

 Visual data collected should be limited to what is necessary for the task.
 If the aim is to see how many people are too close to vehicles at a location within a shift, identifying individuals is not required.
+This approach reflects the Privacy by Design principle, embedding data protection into the system from the outset.

 Control access to information by restricting who can view or edit it.
 Look for systems that allow you to manage access levels for different staff.